pkd121629/Pizza/README.md

 ### 2. Data Analysis

-Once the data is prepared, various SQL queries are written to perform in-depth data analysis.
-This may include:

 - Identifying top-selling pizza flavors.
 - Analyzing sales trends over time.
 - Evaluating customer demographics and preferences.